MFE-DSS/code_sample/wiki_project_template_page_bis.md

 **Project Description**

-The objective of this project is to prepare data for datamarts, useful for visualizing [DATA_ELEMENTS] at various organizational levels.
+The objective of this project is to prepare data for deployment, useful for visualizing [DATA_ELEMENTS] at various organizational levels.
 The project is divided into two parts: loading the repository and completing the repository with entity codes from the fact tables.
 Project execution is automated through a scenario.

 **Instructions for Recovery**